-In early 2020, the EBRD Legal Transition Team completed a project, in cooperation with DG REFORM and country experts Mamic Peric Reberski Rimac Law Firm and KPMG Croatia d.o.o., to strengthen the insolvency practitioner profession in Croatia.
+In early 2020, the EBRD's Legal Transition Programme completed a project, in cooperation with the European Commission (Directorate-General for Structural Reform Support)and country experts Mamic Peric Reberski Rimac Law Firm and KPMG Croatia d.o.o., to strengthen the insolvency practitioner profession in Croatia.
 The project outcomes included a gap analysis of the existing regulatory system for insolvency practitioners and a number of recommendations on improvement of the system, including in areas related to training and continuing professional development.
 On the basis of these findings, the team developed a training methodology for insolvency practitioners and delivered legal and financial training to 59 insolvency practitioners and seven trainers for insolvency practitioners on five new topics, including financial and market analysis for financial and operational restructuring plans.
 These topics have been integrated into the Training Academy's new 2020-2021 training curriculum.

-At the request of the Ministry of State Assets, the EBRD Legal Transition Team, in cooperation with experts KPMG Croatia d.o.o. and Nestor Advisors Ltd. launched a project with DG REFORM aimed at establishing a framework for the preparation and implementation of restructuring plans and financial and operational improvement plans (FOPIP) for State-owned Enterprises (SOEs) in financial difficulty.
+At the request of the Ministry of State Assets, the EBRD Legal Transition Programme, in cooperation with experts KPMG Croatia d.o.o. and Nestor Advisors Ltd. launched a project with European Commission (Directorate-General for Structural Reform Support) aimed at establishing a framework for the preparation and implementation of restructuring plans and financial and operational improvement plans (FOPIP) for State-owned Enterprises (SOEs) in financial difficulty.
 The project, which completed in early 2020, included recommendations and guidelines for SOEs and the Ministry.
 The guidelines are supported by practical Excel templates for the relevant government ministries and SOEs and an Early Warning System to alert the stakeholders to the need to take early action and to facilitate monitoring, as well as FOPIP and restructuring dashboards to produce the necessary information for implementation of such plans.
 An article published on Law in transition 2020 provides some further insights into this project.
+An article published in EBRD's Law in transition 2020 journal provides some further insights into this project.

-The EBRD Legal Transition Team launched a technical cooperation Project in 2018 with the Cypriot Ministry of Energy, Commerce, Industry and Tourism and DG REFORM, in cooperation with experts from EY Cyprus, to strengthen the framework and the capacity of insolvency practitioners, which concluded last year.
+The EBRD's Legal Transition Programme launched a technical cooperation Project in 2018 with the Cypriot Ministry of Energy, Commerce, Industry and Tourism and the European Commission (Directorate-General for Structural Reform Support), in cooperation with experts from EY Cyprus, to strengthen the framework and the capacity of insolvency practitioners, which concluded in 2019.
 The project addressed the lack of coordination between the three separate regulatory bodies for insolvency and restructuring practitioners in Cyprus and identified areas to be strengthened.
 This included design and implementation of a training methodology and framework for continuing professional development, as well as the delivery of training to 124 insolvency practitioners and future trainers in the country.

-In 2019, the EBRD launched a project with DG REFORM aimed at strengthening the framework for insolvency practitioners in Greece.
-This followed earlier Legal Transition Team's assistance to the Greek authorities in 2015, which resulted in the introduction of Presidential Decree No. 133/2016 and examination and licensing requirements for insolvency practitioners.
+In 2019, the EBRD launched a project with the European Commission (Directorate-General for Structural Reform Support) aimed at strengthening the framework for insolvency practitioners in Greece.
+This followed earlier Legal Transition Programme's assistance to the Greek authorities in 2015, which resulted in the introduction of Presidential Decree No. 133/2016 and examination and licensing requirements for insolvency practitioners.
 The experts at Platis - Anastassiadis & Associates Law Partnership and team prepared an assessment of the existing regulatory framework with recommendations for the areas that need to be standardised, coordinated or strengthened.
-The project also involved drafting specific amendments to primary legislation and a Ministerial Decision on training of the insolvency practitioners to implement the recommendations (to date not yet implemented).
+The project also involved drafting specific amendments to primary legislation and a Ministerial Decision on training of the insolvency practitioners to implement the recommendations.
 Finally, the project laid the foundation for an insolvency practitioner Training Handbook by drafting chapters on Accounting Principles and Corporate Law for training purposes.

-The EBRD Legal Transition Team began working with the Ministry of Justice and DG REFORM in September 2019 on a new project aimed at strengthening support for debt restructuring.
-The team, including representatives of the EBRD Legal Transition Team, the Ministry of Justice, the European Commission's DG REFORM and a team of experts led by PwC Latvia, has analysed practical and legislative implementation issues hindering debt restructuring and has proposed a number of recommendations in a report to the Ministry of Justice, in line with the EU Directive 2019/1023 on preventive restructuring frameworks, to encourage businesses to restructuring their debts at an early stage.
-As part of the project, the Ministry has published Guidelines on how to successfully solve business debt problems and has conducted a webinar presenting the Guidelines.
-Further debt restructuring activities and training on cross-border insolvency will be offered for judges, insolvency practitioners and persons supervising legal protection proceedings during 2020-2021.
+The EBRD Legal Transition Programme began working with the Ministry of Justice and the European Commission (Directorate-General for Structural Reform Support)in September 2019 on a project aimed at strengthening support for debt restructuring.
+The team, including representatives of the EBRD Legal Transition Team, the Ministry of Justice, the European Commission's DG REFORM and a team of experts led by PwC Latvia, analysed practical and legislative implementation issues hindering debt restructuring and proposed a number of recommendations in a report to the Ministry of Justice, in line with the EU Directive 2019/1023 on preventive restructuring frameworks, to encourage businesses to restructure their debts at an early stage.
+As part of the project, the Ministry published Guidelines on how to successfully solve business debt problems and has conducted a webinar presenting the Guidelines.
+Training activities in debt restructuring and cross-border insolvency were concluded in March 2021.

 We work regularly on projects funded by other donors or by the EBRD's Special Shareholder Fund.